cakephp/docs/en/appendices/3-1-migration-guide.rst

 AuthComponent
 -------------

-- New config ``storage`` has been added.
+- New config option ``storage`` has been added.
 It contains the storage class name that ``AuthComponent`` uses to store user record.
 By default ``SessionStorage`` is used.
   If using a stateless authenticator you should configure ``AuthComponent`` to use ``MemoryStorage`` instead.
-- New config ``checkAuthIn`` has been added.
-It contains the name of the event for wich auth checks should be done.
-By defaults ``Controller.startup`` is used but you can set it to ``Controller.initialize`` if you want the check to be done before controller's ``beforeFilter()`` is run.
+- New config option ``checkAuthIn`` has been added.
+It contains the name of the event for which auth checks should be done.
+By default ``Controller.startup`` is used, but you can set it to ``Controller.initialize`` if you want authentication to be checked before you controller's ``beforeFilter()`` method is run.

 FlashComponent
 --------------